Basics for ice cream production

 Ice base

 An ice base is a mixture of different substances which is intended to facilitate the production of ice and to give the ice a creamy consistency even without the addition of egg allowed.
-There are many commercially available variants, some of which contain controversial additives.
-But you can also simply even your own Ice base manufacture.
+There are many commercial variants, some of which contain controversial additives.
+However, you can also simply even your own Ice base manufacture.

 In the meantime, I have switched to matching the individual components of the ice cream base to each recipe individually.
 Nevertheless you will find a few Ice cream recipes with the ice cream base for milk ice cream on my blog.